Use of unfair means in the assessment process

 The University expects its graduates to have acquired certain attributes.
 Many of these relate to good academic practice:

 - competent in applying their knowledge and skills;

 - professional and adaptable.

-Throughout your programme of research at the University you will learn how to develop these skills and attributes.
-Your assessed work is the main way in which you demonstrate that you have acquired and can apply them.
-Using unfair means in the assessment process is dishonest and also means that you cannot demonstrate that you have acquired these essential academic skills and attributes.
+Students will learn how to develop these skills and attributes throughout their programme of research.
+Assessed work is the main way in which students can demonstrate that they have acquired and can apply them.
+Using unfair means in the assessment process is dishonest and also means that the student cannot demonstrate that they have acquired these essential academic skills and attributes.

 What constitutes unfair means?

 The basic principle underlying the preparation of any piece of academic work is that the work submitted must be the student's own work.
 Plagiarism, submitting bought or commissioned work, double submission (or self plagiarism), collusion and fabrication of results are not allowed because they violate this principle (see definitions below).
 Rules about these forms of cheating apply to all assessed and non-assessed work.

 - Plagiarism (either intentional or unintentional) is using the ideas or work of another person (including experts and fellow or former students) and submitting them as your own.
 It is considered dishonest and unprofessional.
 Plagiarism may take the form of cutting and pasting, taking or closely paraphrasing ideas, passages, sections, sentences, paragraphs, drawings, graphs and other graphical material from books, articles, internet sites or any other source and submitting them for assessment without appropriate acknowledgement.

 - Submitting bought or commissioned work (for example from internet sites, essay "banks" or "mills") is an extremely serious form of plagiarism.
 This may take the form of buying or commissioning either the whole piece of work or part of it and implies a clear intention to deceive the examiners.
 The University also takes an extremely serious view of any student who sells, offers to sell or passes on their own assessed work to other students.